Commandos Strike at Dawn: Soundtrack

 The film was nominated for an Academy Award for its score by the world-renowned opera composer, Louis Gruenberg and an uncredited John Leipold.
 This was Gruenberg's second Hollywood film score and second nomination for one; he'd moved to Beverly Hills in the late 1930s to supplement his income and hang out with fellow LA resident, Arnold Schoenberg, whose works Gruenberg had championed when these composers could still live in Europe and not Los Angeles County.

 Ann Ronell fashioned a song Out to Pick the Berries from Gruenberg's score and wrote lyrics for a theme which became known as The Commandos March.

 Igor Stravinsky, who had been approached to score the film, completed his score before the film had been finished and negotiations to make revisions fell through.
 Stravinsky recycled the music he had prepared for the film into his Four Norwegian Moods.

 Release

 The film was meant to be released in 1943, but it was released early due to the failure of the Dieppe Raid.

+After the film's London premiere in 1943, Columbia Pictures donated the proceeds from the premiere to the King Haakon Norwegian Relief Fund at a lunch attended by Prime Minister Johan Nygaardsvold, head of the Norwegian government-in-exile in London.